thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 )
 ```

-Sometimes, subqueries can be more expensive than joins.
-But sometimes they perform better.
-It depends on how the tables are index and the implementation of the database engine.

 ## 2.3 - Derived Tables

-A more efficient way to bring in averages by CUSTOMER_ID and PRODUCT_ID is by deriving a table of these averages, and joining to it
+A more efficient way to bring in averages by CUSTOMER_ID and PRODUCT_ID is by deriving a table of these averages, and joining to it.

 ```sql
 SELECT CUSTOMER_ORDER_ID,